MeteoSwiss/opendata-forecast-data/README.md

 ```
 wget -O <desired_filename> “<pre-signed URL>”
 ```
-- Once the static GRIB file is downloaded verify that the key `uuidOfHGrid` (Universally Unique Identifier) of the data file and the CLON/CLAT file match.
+- Once the static GRIB file is downloaded, ensure that the `uuidOfHGrid` (Universally Unique Identifier) key in the data file matches the one in the CLON/CLAT file
-- To each value of the data set attach the longitude from the GRIB message with the `shortName` tlon and the latitude from the GRIB message with the `shortName` tlat.
-Values at the same position corresond to each other.
+- For each data value, attach the corresponding:
+    - Longitude from the GRIB message with `shortName = tlon`
+    - Latitude from the GRIB message with `shortName = tlat` Values at the same position corresond to each other.

->❗ **NOTE**: Values at the same position refer to the same grid point.

 <br>